CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile.html.markdown

   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `pmc_deployed_secure_passphrase`:(string) Secure passphrase that is already deployed on all the Persistent Memory Modules on the server.
 This deployed passphrase is required during deploy of server profile if secure passphrase is changed or security is disabled in the attached persistent memory policy.
+* `policy_bucket`:(Array) An array of relationships to policyAbstractPolicy resources.
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `running_workflows`:(Array)(Computed) An array of relationships to workflowWorkflowInfo resources.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.